cpuchner/qmk_kle/README.md

 # QMK to KLE Generator
 Compile QMK layout file into kle code to visualize at http://www.keyboard-layout-editor.com/

 This is a port of my previous generator for KMonad (https://github.com/mnesarco/kmonad_dump)

+# When adding a new .c file
+1. Add the layer names

 ## From this: